mostafaAbokhadra/RPLM/Infant-Anatomy-physiology-for-feeding/anatomy.md

 ### Deep breast compression
 - useful for low tone baby (weak suckeling) or low amount of milk produced by mother
-- move the baby to the other breast when he stops suckeling and swallowing
+- when to move the baby to the other breast ? when he stops suckeling and swallowing
-- it increase faty milk
+- it is the only evidenced based method to increase fats in milk
-- you will know that baby is swallowing by chin pause <mark>(sure sign)</mark>
+- you will know that baby is swallowing by **chin pause** <mark>(sure sign)</mark>
-- you will see him take the non-nutritive suckeling without swollowing
+- non-nutritive suckeling without swollowing is also beneficial

 #### micrognathia
 the lower jaw is undersized.